 Some examples of domestic violence include:

--Physical violence: physical harm caused by kicking, hitting, punching, biting, choking, slapping, or other physical attack.
+- physical violence: physical harm caused by kicking, hitting, punching, biting, choking, slapping, or other physical attacks.
 A threat causing immediate fear of bodily injury is also domestic violence.

 Domestic violence does not mean the use of force in self-defense or defense of another.

 Sexual assault happens when one partner is forced to take part in a sex act that they do not consent to.

 Stalking is an incident or a pattern of behavior intended to cause the victim to have a reasonable fear of physical harm, death, sexual assault, confinement or restraint of the individual or another individual.